sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [First Timers Only](http://www.firsttimersonly.com) : Contributing to open source for the first time can be scary and a little overwhelming.
 Perhaps you’re a Code Newbie or maybe you’ve been coding for a while but haven’t found a project you felt comfortable contributing to.
 - [Your First PR](http://yourfirstpr.github.io) : Your First PR helps you get started contributing to Open Source by showcasing great starter issues on GitHub and elsewhere.
 - [Awesome First PR Opportunities](https://github.com/mungell/awesome-for-beginners) : An awesome repository for finding beginner-friendly projects in different programming languages.
-- [EddieHub Open source community](https://github.com/EddieHubCommunity) : A Supportive community for people who are interested or already contributing in Open source
+- [EddieHub Open source community](https://github.com/EddieHubCommunity) : A Supportive community for people who are interested or already contributing in Open source.

 <div align="right">
   <b><a href="#index">↥ Back To Top</a></b>